["learn"]

 9. Eierlikör (German Egg Liqueur)

-Thick, sweet, and creamy, German Egg Liqueur (Eierlikör), is a delicious holiday drink made with egg yolks, cream, and rum.
+Thick, sweet, and creamy, German Egg Liqueur (Eierlikör) is a delicious German cocktail recipe for the festive season, made with egg yolks, cream, and rum.
 This differs slightly from Eggnog, which calls for whole eggs, cream, and milk.
 The recipe is a little tricky, but 100% worth it.

 Separate four eggs and add the yolks to a medium-sized mixing bowl.
 Add one cup of powdered sugar and half a teaspoon of vanilla extract and mix with an electric hand mixer or a whisk until it has a creamy consistency.
 Mix in half a cup of whipping cream and keep whisking.
 Now slowly pour in half a cup of rum while still whisking vigorously.
 Did someone say arm-day?